 - a.
 Provide a full refund of all money paid or - b.
-Provide for completion of the program at schools in the neighborhood.
+Provide for completion of the program at a local comparable school

 NOTIFICATION OF RIGHTS UNDER FERPA FOR POSTSECONDARY INSTITUTIONS

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: